kristapsdz/openradtool/README.md

 ```

 This configuration is then translated into a C API (header file and
-implementation) and an SQL schema.
-The API consists of "getters" and
+implementation) and an SQL schema or update sequence.
+The API consists
-"setters", and is implemented in straight-forward C code you link
+of "getters" and "setters", and is implemented in straight-forward C
-directly into your application.
+code you link directly into your application.

 Why is *kwebapp* handy?
 It removes a lot of "boilerplate" code querying
 the database and allocating objects.

+This repository mirrors the main repository on
+[BSD.lv](https://www.bsd.lv).
+It is still very much under development!

 # License